 - YouTube Music Premium members can also cast uploaded content or play it from smart speakers and Sonos.

-- All YouTube Music users can create playlists containing uploaded music and songs from YouTube Music.
+- Every YouTube Music user can create playlists containing uploaded music and songs from YouTube Music.

 - Only audio files and their associated metadata and album art can be uploaded.
 Video files, PDFs, and other types of content are not supported.

-- YouTube Music will automatically remove duplicate copies from your library if the same content is uploaded multiple times.
+- If the same content is uploaded multiple times, YouTube Music will automatically remove duplicate copies from your library.